-- For Roadster models, when installing a booster seat, be sure to turn off the automatic passenger seatback tilt function with the seatback tilt cancel switch (located on the back of the passenger seatback).
-Otherwise, the booster seat may be damaged.
-See "Tilting and reclining passenger's seat from driver's seat" earlier in this section for detailed information. - Remember that a child restraint left. in a closed vehicle can become very hot.
-Check the seating surface and buckles before placing your child in the child restraint.
+For Roadster models, when installing a child restraint, be sure to turn off the automatic passenger seatback tilt function with the seatback tilt cancel switch (located on the back of the passenger seatback).
+Otherwise, the child restraint may be damaged.
+See "Tilting and reclining passenger's seat from driver's seat" earlier in this section for detailed information.